From Cosmetics to Cleaning: 37 Plastic-Free Swaps for Your Whole Bathroom

 Menstrual Products

 Disposable tampons and pads contain plastic and can take 500-800 years to decompose.
-Switching to low-waste and plastic-free alternatives is a personal choice, but whenever you are ready, there are multiple options.
+Switching to low-waste and plastic-free alternatives is a personal choice, but whenever you are ready, there are sustainable, reusable swaps for tampons and pads.

 Microplastics are present in our cosmetic products such as lipstick, mascara, and eye shadow but they are difficult to spot.
 Lipsticks contain microplastics like Polyethylene or Polyethylene-terephthalate (PET) which we can ingest accidentally while consuming food.